 As cold brew continues its move toward peak market saturation, cafés will need to differentiate their offerings.

 “If you’re going to serve cold brew, you need to make sure it’s as good as your espresso.
-Like any well-brewed coffee, it doesn’t just magically happen,” Bonchak says.
+Like any well-brewed coffee, it doesn’t just magically happen,”says Bonchak.
 “Not every coffee is going to react the same way.
 You really have to hone that recipe.”

 In Bonchak’s experience, many cafés struggle to serve a consistent product because they fail to implement the same quality control protocols they might use for other beverages.
 Making cold brew is often assigned as a closing duty, and hastily executed by a barista trying to get out the door.